With all this new technology, you’re likely to have a question or two. Hopefully, we can answer them here.

-The environment will initially have facilities located in Coventry, Solihull and Birmingham and will be linked by the roads between.
+The environment will initially have facilities located in Coventry, Birmingham and Solihull and will be linked by the roads between.
 Onsite facilities are located at WMG (University of Warwick) Coventry, TfWM in Birmingham and the support centre in Coventry.
-The road route covers over 50 miles between and around Coventry and Birmingham.
+The road route covers over 300 miles between and around Coventry and Birmingham.

 Why has the Midlands been chosen as the location for a CAM environment?